KeithBremer/CYF-DB-Module/db/week-2/lesson.md

 ### Exercise 6
 1. Which customers have not yet provided a phone number?
 2. Update room 304 such that it does not have a room_type.
-3. List customers and their reservations replacing the room number with 'Not Assigned' if it is NULL.
+3. List customers (name and city) qand their reservations replacing the room number with 'Not Assigned' if it is NULL.

 ---